 Payment of Benefits - If the value of the participant's account balance is \$1,000 or less, payment shall be made to the participant as soon as practicable following termination of employment in a single lump sum distribution unless the participant directs the Plan to roll his or her account balance to another qualified plan or IRA.
 In all other cases, at the election of the participant in a manner prescribed by the Management Administrative Committee or its designee, distribution of account balances may be deferred until April 1 following the calendar year in which the participant reaches age 70 1/2, or may be paid in a single lump sum distribution, one or more partial payments of \$1,000 each, or in a series of monthly or annual installments.
+Partial distributions are taken pro-rata from the vested portion of all accounts.
 Participants may also elect to have their vested account balances rolled over to another qualified plan or to an IRA.
 In the absence of a written directive from the participant as to the manner of payment upon reaching age 70 1/2, if the value of the participant's account balance is greater than \$1,000, payment shall be made in annual installments over a period of five years.

-Forfeited Accounts - At December 31, 2015 and 2014, there were \$7,772 and \$58,153 in forfeited non-vested accounts, respectively.
+Forfeited Accounts - At December 31, 2016 and 2015, there were \$2,428 and \$7,772 in forfeited non-vested accounts, respectively.
 These accounts will be used to pay expenses for administering the Plan or to reduce future matching contributions and/or New Program Plus contributions at the end of the plan year in which they became forfeitures.
-Forfeitures in the amount of \$15,288 were used to pay 2015 administrative expenses.
-Forfeitures of \$50,716 were used to reduce contributions during the plan year ended December 31, 2015.
+Forfeitures in the amount of \$10,193 were used to reduce 2016 matching contributions.
+Forfeitures in the amount of \$15,574 were used to pay 2016 administrative expenses.